Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

 # Push our container images to ECR
-### Step 2: Push a Python Image to the container we created above for the backend
+### Step 6: Push a Python Image to the container we created above for the Backend
 #### Pull Python Image from Dockerhub
 - Pull the python image from Dockerhub to our local environment , then confirm that its downloaded/pulled
 ```
 docker pull python:3.10-slim-buster
 docker images
 ```

 #### Tag the Python image pulled above
 ```docker tag python:3.10-slim-buster $ECR_PYTHON_URL:3.10-slim-buster```
 #### Push the Python image to ECR